-How to Get Into Yale: Data & Admissions Strategies
+How to Get Into Yale: Acceptance Rate & Admissions Strategies

-When it comes to getting accepted into Yale, the good news is that the school is enrolling more undergraduate students now than at any previous point in the university’s history; the Class of 2024 was the fourth class to be part of Yale’s expansion from 5,400 to 6,200 undergraduates.
+When it comes to getting accepted into Yale, the good news is that the school is enrolling more undergraduate students now than at any previous point in the university’s history.
+In recent years, the university expanded their undergraduate enrollment target from 5,400 to 6,200 students.
 The bad news is…well, just about everything else.
-Such is life when you are aiming to gain acceptance to a school with a sub-5% acceptance rate that yawns in response to 1600 SAT scores and rejects valedictorians with regularity.
+Such is life when you are aiming to gain acceptance to a school with a sub-5% admit rate (The Yale acceptance rate was 4.35% last year) that yawns in response to 1600 SAT scores and rejects valedictorians with regularity.

 - SAT, ACT, and class rank of accepted Yale applicants

 - Why being “well-rounded” won’t help you get into Yale.

 - A look at the demographics of Yale undergraduates

 - The percent of accepted students that attend the university (yield rate)

 - How to approach the Yale supplemental essays